RalphBacon/249-7-segment-LED-multiplexing/README.md

 Not so here.
 I use a _**single GPIO pin**_ and a tiny dual Si4599 MOSFET chip that allows me to alternate between the digits just by bring the GPIO pin high and low.
 Easy peasy, lemon squeezy.
 I just love this little chip.
 A pity it's so hard to find these days (in 2022).

+Yes, you _could_ try using the Arduino's GPIO pin directly to source/sink the current but that would involve one Common Cathode and one Common Anode 7-degment digit.
+All a bit complex, to be honest.
+Not to mention that you can only source (or sink) ~20mA (40mA absolute max) per pin, so watch out!

 If you can't find the dual MOSFET you can either:

 * use two discrete MOSFETs, one N-channel, one P-channel